amarakon/amarakon.github.io/content/post/2022-04-30-why-you-should-pay-attention-to-your-choice-of-software/index.md

 I almost gave up, but since I’ve come so far, I kept using GNU/Linux.
 I eventually solved my main issues with it.
 I spent the next couple of months experimenting with it and mastering it.
-During that time, I increasingly learned the evils of common software and how everybody, including myself, fell for that trap.
+During that time, I increasingly learned the evils of common software and how everybody—including myself, fell for that trap.
 I learned how the programs we use are brainwashing us.
 This is not an exaggeration in the slightest.

 # Problem